 “SEP” stands for “Simplified Employee Pension”, although it’s sometimes colloquially referred to as a “Self-Employed Plan.”
 These types of plans are ideal for freelancers and small business owners with few or no employees.
 The reason is simple: you can contribute nearly ten times the annual limit as other IRA plans.

 And because this is an SDIRA, you get the widest range of investment options.
-They are easy to set up and are approved by the IRS to hold a broad range of asset types beyond just stocks, bonds, and funds.
+They are easy to set up and are approved by the IRS to hold a broad range of asset types.
 With an SDIRA, you can buy and hold assets like precious metals to diversify your savings, hedging against inflation and possibly providing some security.

 But before we dive into the details of how to set one up or what kind you might want, let’s dig into the “whys” of a SEP IRA.

 (If you’d like to skip straight into the steps involved in buying gold with a SEP IRA, click here.)

 Most salaried employees have a pretty good idea of what they are going to earn annually.
 They might get a small bump in pay here or there, but the yearly math is generally somewhat straightforward.

 Freelancers and small business owners, on the other hand, often deal with far larger fluctuations in annual income.
 And when it comes to IRS rules on retirement account contributions, this point is crucial.